Gazler/githug/README.md

  * Fork the repository
  * Make a level in the levels directory (covered below)
- * Add your level to the LEVELS array inside `lib/githug/level.rb` in a position that makes sense (the "commit" level after the "add" and "init" levels for example)
+ * Add your level to the LEVELS array inside `lib/githug/level.rb` in a position that makes sense (the "commit" level after the "add" and "init" levels, for example)
  * Make sure your level works (covered below)
  * Submit a pull request